 biodiversityAll of the different types of life in the environment.
-It includes plants, animals, and micro-organisms (really small things like bacteria and fungi). is the variety of life.
+Biodiversity includes plants, animals, and micro-organisms (really small things like bacteria and fungi). is the variety of life.

 Should we find out what lives in Canberra?